UC-Davis-molecular-computing/scadnano/README.md

   The Python scripting library lets one specify insertions/deletions on one bound domain but not the other, but this is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/90) in the web interface to create such a solitary deletion/insertion directly.
   (If necessary, one hack is to move one domain out of the way, add the deletion/insertion to the other, and then move the first back.)

+  *Note for cadnano users:* From the user's perspective, cadnano associates each deletion/insertion to an "address", i.e., a helix and offset on that helix.
+For instance, it is possible to have a "deletion" where there is no DNA strand, and if DNA strand(s) are later placed there, they will have the deletion.
+By contrast, insertions and deletions in scadnano are associated to a bound domain.
+If the whole strand moves or is copied, the insertions/deletions move along with it.

 * **(b)ackbone:**
   This shows information in the side view about the roll of the helix when the pointer is over an offset of that helix in the main view,